 Did you know that substance use disorders affect more than 23 million Americans?
 However, less than 12% of these people seek professional help for their problems.
-If you or someone you care about needs to get admitted into a residential detox program or similar form of treatment, making this happen needs to be your main priority.
+If you or someone you care about needs to get admitted into a residential detox program or similar treatment, making this happen must be your main priority.

 What Is a Residential Detox Program?

-Obviously, residential detox treatment involves both a residential program and the process of detoxification.
+Residential detox treatment involves both a residential program and the detoxification process.

-When a program is called residential or inpatient, it means that patients need to stay within a treatment facility throughout the program.
+When a program is called residential or inpatient, patients must stay within a treatment facility.
 The facility will provide food and lodging, along with treatment sessions.
 Patients will need to get used to following the program’s structured schedule.

 Detoxification is an intervention process that helps patients cleanse their bodies of any addictive substances and then get through the experience of acute withdrawal.
-This could mean going “cold turkey,” tapering off a patient’s addictive substance use or even using medication-assisted treatment (MAT) in the form of getting doses of FDA-approved drugs to reduce the effects of substance withdrawal.
+Detox could mean going “cold turkey.”
+It can also mean tapering off the addictive substance.
+Or clinicians can use medication-assisted treatment (MAT).
+Staff provides FDA-approved drugs to reduce the effects of substance withdrawal.

-Once patients have successfully made it through the initial part of the detox process, they can get settled into their lodgings within the treatment facility.
-Sometimes, inpatient treatment is recommended because the patient needs more time to detox–especially if they’re tapering off or receiving MAT.
+Once patients have completed the detox process, they can settle into their lodgings within the treatment facility.
+Sometimes, inpatient treatment is recommended because patients need more time to detox–especially if they’re tapering off or receiving MAT.
 Other times, a patient needs residential treatment because of personal or medical needs.

 When you’re admitted into a residential detox program, you gain access to 24/7 medical care and supervision.
 It’s easier to focus on getting better once you reap the benefits of a residential detox program.
-Residential detox centers vary in what they offer, but most tend to treat all aspects of addiction — including emotional, mental, and spiritual healing.
+Residential detox centers vary in what they offer.
+Most tend to treat all aspects of addiction — including emotional, mental, and spiritual healing.

 What Are the Benefits of a Residential Detox Program?

-Substance withdrawal symptoms can be extremely straining on patients, both physically and mentally.
-Going cold turkey and detoxing from some addictive substances, specifically benzodiazepines, and alcohol can be life-threatening if not done with medical guidance and supervision.
-Detoxing from opioids can be so uncomfortable that a person is unlikely to make it through the detox process before resuming substance use.
+Substance withdrawal symptoms can be extremely straining on patients physically and mentally.
+Going cold turkey and detoxing from some addictive substances can be life-threatening without medical guidance and supervision.
+This is true of benzodiazepines and alcohol.
+Detoxing from opioids can be extremely uncomfortable, especially for those detoxing for the first time.

-Residential programs are some of the most comprehensive options when it comes to treatment for addiction and related challenges.
+Residential programs are some of the most comprehensive options for treatment for addiction and related challenges.
 Patients who are early in the recovery process reap the benefits from programs like these, such as:

 - A drug and temptation-free environment